alexandermueller/RangerMountain/README.md

 - `/at` : I'll send your message to the channel provided, eg: `/at #validchannelname text`
 - `/gif` : I'll scour giphy for you and find the most relevant gif, eg: `/gif some search terms`.
 If given nothing, then I'll find something at random!
 - `/meme` : I'll translate the input into a meme, eg: `/meme some search terms`

+Assuming the OUTPUT_CHANNEL exists on each of the servers it's added to, it will forward every message sent on those servers to their respective OUTPUT_CHANNEL.
+The bot maintains the normal message formatting that discord already uses, and notifies which channel the message was posted.
+If anyone sends messages from within the OUTPUT_CHANNEL, it will post a reply within the source channel the previous message came from.
+Otherwise, you can use `/at` to send your message to the right channel.

 The following events are listened to by the bot already:
 - on_message